sharpertool/tennisblock/README_DOCKER.md

 	~/Dropbox/Development/tennisblock/backups

-This directory kind of needs to exist..
-But, you can change dev.yml to have whatever path you want.
-Don't commit this.. it's okay if it's different... you can also make a copy fo that and change godev to use your copy.
+`docker-compose up` will create this directory for you.
+You can change dev.yml to have whatever path you want.
+Don't commit this.. it's okay if it's different... you can also make a copy of that and change godev to use your copy.

 For all of the operations, we use docker-compose, and we exec an operation on the service.
 The services are named: